 Indian Economy / Development Planning

-India continued its Five Year Plans starting from 1951 until the Planning Commission was being replaced by NITI Aayog.
-In between the Five Year Plans, some Annual Plans were executed because of the financial situation of the country at that particular period of time.
+It can be noted that the Five Year Plans in India were started from 1951 and continued until the Planning Commission was being replaced by NITI Aayog.
+In addition to all Five Year Plans, some Annual Plans were executed because of the financial situation of the country at that particular period of time.

 The period of first Five Year Plan was during 1951-56.
 It gave priority to rapid agriculture development so as to gain self-sufficiency in food production.
+The first five year plan model was Harrod-Domar model.
 It was successful plan in terms of macro economic aggregates but industry sector was neglected.

 The period of second Five Year Plan was during 1956-61.
 It is known as Nehru-Mahalanobis model of economic development.
 It gave priority to industrial sector.
 But industry was not developed satisfactorily.
 It was not a successful plan though firm foundation was made for industrialization.